 Here in Spain, we usually eat seafood rice dishes like this one for lunch on the weekends.
 They're special meals, meant to be enjoyed with family and with plenty of wine.

-We usually start a meal like this with some tapas -- croquettes or patatas bravas would be perfect.
-And with the meal, we serve Spanish wine of course!
-Oh-- and plenty of hearty bread to mop up the sauce!
+We usually start a meal like this with some tapas--croquettes or patatas bravas would be perfect.
+With the meal, we serve Spanish wine and plenty of hearty bread to mop up the sauce!

 Ingredients